15+ traditional Romanian food: You’ll be surprised

 Let’s dive in!

 This post contains referral links for products I love.
-Adventurous Miriam earns a small commission at no extra cost to you if you make a purchase through my links.
-Thank you for your support โก Learn more
+Adventurous Miriam earns a small commission at no extra cost to you if you purchase through my links.
+I appreciate your support ♡ Learn more

 So, what is traditional Romanian food?

-But despite these influences, Romanian cuisine has kept itsย traditional taste throughย recipes that have been passed from generation to generation.
+But despite these influences, Romanian cuisine has kept its traditional taste through recipes that have been passed from generation to generation.

 Join a food tour in Bucharest